 Fresh Content Trait 2: It has little to do with you.

-When a prospective student or parent goes on a web search, college search, or just browses your site from a brochure they received from their guidance counsellor, they’re not there because they care about you.
+When a prospective student or parent goes on a web search, school search, or just browses your site from a brochure they received from their guidance counsellor, they’re not there because they care about you.